Private Studio Policy Handbook for 2017-2018

 This year the winter term has 15 lessons in it and the spring term has 20 lessons.
 These numbers reflect one recital in each term.
 Attendance is required for each recital.
 You may choose to pay in full at the beginning of each semester, or you may pay monthly tuition as shown below:

-Summer lessons begin first week of June with a special attention given to Broadway and show time music during these six weeks.
-The summer session is June 1 - July 15.
+Summer lessons begin first week of June often with a special attention given to Broadway and show time music during these six weeks.
+The summer session is June 1 - July 31.
 A July recital will feature music studied during the summer session.
 Participation in summer lessons will also guarantee a place in the studio for the fall semester.
-Lesson days and times are very flexible during the summer in order to complement family vacation times and other summer events like camps for the students.
+Lesson times are flexible during the summer in order to complement family vacations and other summer events like camps for the students.
 Summer students will be given top priority for lesson times in the fall.
 Regular tuition rates apply.
-No lessons will be given July 15 - August 31 unless by special request.
+No lessons will be given July 31 - August 31, unless by special request.